 (1) The employer may elect to treat as the relevant day either the day on which the share or option is granted to the employee or the vesting day.

-(2) The vesting day in respect of a share is the day on which the share vests in the employee, that is, when any conditions applying to the grant of the share have been met and the employee’s legal or beneficial interest in the share cannot be rescinded.
+(2) The vesting day in respect of a share is the earlier of the following days —

+(a) the day on which the share vests in the employee (that is, when any conditions applying to the grant of the share have been met and the employee’s legal or beneficial interest in the share cannot be rescinded);

+(b) the day at the end of the period of 7 years from the day on which the share is granted to the employee.

 (3) The vesting day in respect of an option is the earlier of the following days —

 (a) the day on which the share to which the option relates is granted to the employee;

-(b) the day on which the employee exercises a right under the option to have the share the subject of the option transferred to, allotted to or vest in him or her.
+(b) the day on which the employee exercises a right under the option to have the share the subject of the option transferred to, allotted to or vested in the employee;

+(c) the day at the end of the period of 7 years from the day on which the option is granted to the employee.

-[Section 9DB inserted by No. 15 of 2010 s.
-7.]
+[Section 9DB 8 inserted by No. 15 of 2010 s.
+7; amended by No. 29 of 2012 s.
+19.]

 9DC.
 Relevant day — special cases